hack1ng/lightfeather-coding-challenge/README.md

 1. Post a request to http://localhost:23456/api/encode with JSON object to receive an encoded message.

 ## Question 2 - Web Component
 This solution was built using React + Material UI framework.
+While an entire react app is a bit heavier than necessary for this challenge, I approached it as a real world problem with additional extendability in mind.

 The following assumptions were made:
 * Submit button does not do anything when enabled and clicked on.